 Your creative abilities uniquely set you apart from the other candidates.
 Your particular artistic flair is something only you can bring to the table.

 In addition to your artistic abilities, the interviewer will be interested in your creative approach to solving problems.
+So they’ll ask some behavioral interview questions.

 - Tell me about a time you developed a new approach to a problem.